JoseBlanca/any_scatter3d/README.md

 * Selecting points in screen space
 * Adding or removing points from a category
 * Reading back selection results in Python

-## Project status

-This is alpha software that we are using in our research.

-Contributions and feedback are welcome.

 ## License